cobisLab/DMLS/README.md

 ### **DMLS Step 4 Outputs**

 DMLS Step 4 extracts the described target gene and TF lists of the CRMs under study for each CRM-related article.
+These outpus are of the form (PMID, gene name, target gene/TF labels).
 The files includes the following:

 ```
 CRM_output/CRM_target_gene_summary.tsv